shamansir/rpd/docs/sections/api.md

 <!-- schematic picture of a network -->

+Directly in `Rpd.` namespace there are methods designed to help you register new Node Types, new Channel Types, Node Renderers and Channel Renderers.
+They help you to build and reuse any kinds of Nodes and Channels, actually there is no limit of what you can do using these.
+Every method is described below or in some section nearby.

+When you find that you use registration methods from `Rpd.*` namedpace too often,  please consider extracting these parts to a separate [Toolkit](./toolkit.html).

 <!-- From this point and below, let's consider some example to illustrate the practical usage of the described methods.
 Say, we want to draw the Solar System in static (not that RPD is unable to do it in dynamic, but it's better to consider simple examples at start, isn't it?).
 We won't do it step-by-step like tutorials do, rather we'll say which method fits particular situation better.
 For these needs, for every API method there will be a section marked as _Example_.
 If you really want, the complete code of this example is accessible [here] --> <!-- TODO -->

 <!-- schematic picture of an example -->